coreweave/slurm-containers/images/patches/slurm/README.md

 This file explains the patches in this directory, why they exist, and reasons why they are not likely to be added to the upstream code.

-As noted in LICENSE, the patches are released under the same terms as the parent source files of SLURM, and the specific licenses of each of those files should be consulted by users who require validation, as they may be GPL-2.0-or-later, Apache 2.0 or various BSD-style licenses.
+As noted in the top-level slurm-containers README, the patches are released under the same terms as the parent source files of SLURM, and the specific licenses of each of those files should be consulted by users who require validation, as they may be GPL-2.0-or-later, Apache 2.0 or various BSD-style licenses.

 ## Table of Contents